scottiiiOnTheSide/Portfolio_dev/devNotes.md

 ## Portfolio Site - Development Version

 #04.
+03. 2023
+@1205 Coming soon section added for 'Projects' andd 'Video' section
+	  reusable function structure really came in clutch here

+#04.
+02. 2023

+@2233 All photos section works + randomizer for image order :D

+@2010 Need to get 'all photos' working

+#04.
 01. 2023

 @0200 To Do Next
+	  - All photos gallery and imageView ✔️
 	  - Desktop and Tablet Styling
-	  - TBD section for Projects and Videos
+	  - TBD section for Projects and Videos ✔️
 	  ?!
 Gotta figure out a solution to the landscape scrolling...

 @0145 scrolling is now horizontal :D